Cosmian/kms/crate/pkcs11/README.md

 git submodule update --init --recursive
  ```

-Please use the `data_objects` branch of the submodule which adds support for the rquired CKO_DATA object type.
+Please use the `data_objects` branch of the submodule which adds support for the required CKO_DATA object type.